broadinstitute/catch/README.md

 pip install -e .
 ```

+Depending on your setup (i.e., if you do not have write permissions in the installation directory), you may need to supply `--user` to `pip install`.

 ### Downloading viral sequence data

 We distribute viral sequence data with CATCH, which can be used as input to probe design.